Math-305, Numerical Methods & Matrices

 2. Using a starting interval [–5, –3], apply 6 iterations of the bisection method to approximate the other zero.

-4. Write this Maple code for the bisection method.
-Then use it to do problem 1 above, and iterate until your approximation has converged to 5 digits.
+Then use your working code to do both parts of problem 3 above, and iterate until your approximation has converged to 5 digits.

 5. See what happens if you rework the example from lecture but using a starting interval [1, 9].
 What do the iterates converge to?